 Their headline figures from Stockopedia don’t make great reading:

-Admittedly more could have happened to explain this, but on the face of it this looks like a business where it is very difficult to grow revenues, and/or profits.
-The systems side of the business shows far greater operating margins – a recent average of 7% operating margin compared to 3% for the integration – although the latter may have more promise as these revenues can be recurring.
+Admittedly more could have happened to explain this.
+On the face of it this looks like a business where it is very difficult to grow revenues, and/or profits.
+The systems side of the business shows far greater operating margins.
+A recent average of 7% operating margin compared to 3% for the integration – although the latter may have more promise as these revenues can be recurring.

 We could say that the economy has dealt Synectics a bit of a bum hand, but stewardship here appears to play it safe.
 As mentioned, the number of shares has stayed constant.
-Existing shareholders could easily have suffered a dilution at a higher share price as the company sought cash to grow via acquisitions which may or may not work out, but this does not seem to have happened here.
+Existing shareholders could easily have suffered a dilution at a higher share price as the company sought cash to grow via acquisitions.
+This does not seem to have happened here.

 In all, out of the three profit warnings covered today, this one is probably the ‘best’ one, in my own opinion.
 Arguably this will always be on the cheap side to buy.
-The relatively low order book (£24m at the last annual report) does not give a very clear look into future revenues, and it does appear that there are many competitors battling it out, many of similar size.
-There also will be more profit warnings in the future, as the firm is quite dependent on spending by different sectors and governments.
+The relatively low order book (£24m at the last annual report) does not give a very clear look into future revenues.
+But it does appear that there are many competitors battling it out, many of similar size.
+There also will be more profit warnings in the future.
+The firm is quite dependent on spending by different sectors and governments.
+This is likely to result in choppy trading.

-But it could be the case that at this level these issues are already priced in, and it depends what how much weight you put on the future earnings potential.
+But it could be the case that at this level these issues are already priced in.
+It depends what how much weight you put on the future earnings potential.
 A third of the market cap is in cash, and Stockopedia predicts net profits for 2020 to be £4.03m.
-There have been bullish sounds about other parts of its business, and the problems have been on the sector with smaller turnover and profits.
+There have been bullish sounds about other parts of its business.
+The problems have been on the sector with smaller turnover and profits.
 It is also the case that management have been good so far and have shown good stewardship with regard to cash.
-As such, the dividend looks safe and a decent yield may underpin the share price.
+As such, the dividend looks safe.
+A decent yield may underpin the share price.

 It is true that revenues are flat, and there does not seem to be a catalyst for this to improve any time soon.
 But this doesn’t mean there will not be one.